-DoubleSpeak is an experimental performance by The DIG Collective about difficult conversations, the experience of an island and two bodies on stage.
+An experimental theatre production about difficult conversations, the experience of an island and two bodies on stage.

 DoubleSpeak explores Australian political rhetoric, personal mythology, and ‘doublethink’; the experience of two contradictory ideas held at the same time as true.
-Set against the backdrop of the 2014 election, DoubleSpeak is a study of political and social rhetoric told through a conversation between two performers onstage.
-They recount to each other where they were on the night of the election, in each scene repeating the story, over and over, until we see the cracks appear; in their language, interpretation of events, and identities.
-Through the re-telling, reframing, and recapitulating of their story, the audience sees different structures of control embedded within the language used.
-Most importantly they see the very personal effect this public dialogue has on the performers lives.
+Set against the backdrop of the 2014 election, the performance is structured around a single conversation.
+Two people recount to each other where they were on the night of the election, but as they repeat the story, cracks appear; in their language, interpretation of events, and identities.
+Through the re-telling, reframing, and recapitulating of this one event, different structures of control embedded within the language are revealed.
+In one story we see the very personal effect this public dialogue has on private lives.